VITA-Group/Orthogonality-in-CNNs/README.md

 After train phase, you can check saved model in the ```runs``` folder.

 ## Usage Wide-Resnet SVHN
+For SVHN datasets,we choose Wide Resnet Arch. with a depth of 16 and Kernel width of 8,which gives the best results for comparable number parameters for any Wide-Resnet Model.
 ``` bash
 CUDA_VISIBEL_DEVICES=0 python train.py --dataset svhn --model wideresnet --learning_rate 0.01 --epochs 160
 ```

+## Result
 | **Network** | **CIFAR-10** | **CIFAR-100** | **SVHN** |
 | ----------- | ------------ | ------------- | -------- |
 | WideResNet  | 4.16       | 20.50          | 1.60     |